ArcadiaPower/elasticsearch-dockerfiles/README.md

 The [elasticsearch-docker-arm64 repo](https://github.com/hsxsix/elasticsearch-docker-arm64) was used as a guide for making the neccesary changes.

-[Since the Xpack Machine Learning feature does not support ARM](https://issues.apache.org/jira/browse/FLINK-14126), we reccomend setting an `XPACK_ML_ENABLED: "false"` environment variable on your container.
+[Note that since the Xpack Machine Learning feature does not support ARM](https://issues.apache.org/jira/browse/FLINK-14126), it has been disabled in the included `elasticsearch.yml`.

 ## Multi-archetiecture builds